Capturing Kahanamoku cover art

 About this listen

-The fascinating untold story of one scientist’s pursuit of a legendary surfer in his quest to define human nature, for fans of Why Fish Don’t Exist and Lost City of Z.
+The fascinating untold story of one scientist’s pursuit of a legendary surfer in his quest to define human nature, written with the compelling drama and narrative insight of Why Fish Don’t Exist and The Lost City of Z.

-Deep in the archives of the American Museum of Natural History in New York sits a wardrobe of heads—some fifty plaster casts of human faces a century old.
+Deep in the archives of New York’s American Museum of Natural History sits a wardrobe filled with fifty plaster casts of human heads and faces that are a century old.
 How they came to be is the story of one of the most consequential, and yet least-known, encounters in the history of science.

 Upon his return to New York, Osborn’s fixation grew.
-He dispatched young scientist Louis Sullivan to Honolulu with an odd task—to measure, photograph, and cast in plaster the Hawaiian people, Kahanamoku in particular.
-This outlandish assignment touched off a series of events that forever changed how we think about race, culture, science, and the essence of humanity.
+He dispatched young scientist Louis Sullivan to Honolulu to measure, photograph, and cast in plaster Kahanamoku and other Hawaiian people.
+The study touched off a series of events that forever changed how we think about race, culture, science, and the essence of humanity.

 ©2025 Michael Rossi (P)2025 HarperCollins Publishers